Dominik Hašek: Politics

 Hašek developed an interest in politics following his retirement from hockey, including possibly running for president of the Czech Republic in 2023 and 2028.
 He closely followed Czech politics throughout the 2010s before publicly speaking at the Je to na nás! rally in 2019 against Prime Minister Andrej Babiš.
 When Babiš visited Ivan Hlinka Stadion in Litvínov to discuss renovations to the arena, Hašek wrote on his Twitter account that he did "not want the Czech national sport to be stained by your name."
 He supported Petr Pavel in the 2023 Czech presidential election; in 2024, Hašek opined that Pavel is "doing an excellent job" and praised him for his pro-Western views and domestic policy.

 He was TOP 09's nominee for the 2024 Czech Senate election, running for the 41st district in Benešov.
 He received 20.28 percent of the vote in the first round, the third most of the six candidates but missing the second round by less than six percent.

+In August 2025, he spoke at a rally organized by Milion chvilek pro demokracii to protest political polarization and warn of foreign interference with the 2025 Czech parliamentary election.
+Hašek pointed to rhetoric made domestically from those like far-right Czech politician Filip Turek and abroad such as Trump for inflaming political tensions within the country, urging to "not let hatred and violence dictate our politics."

-Hašek is a critic of American President Donald Trump, whom he has called "unpredictable" and linked to "dictatorship, evil, and endless lies."
+Hašek has also commented on American politics.
+He is a critic of American President Donald Trump, whom he called "unpredictable" and linked to "dictatorship, evil, and endless lies."
 In 2020, after Trump suggested a Buffalo man injured by police could be an "ANTIFA provocateur" for the George Floyd protests, Hašek called his words "disgusting" and accused Republicans save for Senator Mitt Romney of "hiding like rats."
 He endorsed Kamala Harris in the 2024 United States presidential election against Trump.
 After Trump took office, Hašek criticized his administration's friendlier stance towards Russia amidst the Russo-Ukrainian War.

-In August 2025, he spoke at a rally organized by Milion chvilek pro demokracii to protest political polarization and warn of foreign interference with the 2025 Czech parliamentary election.
-Hašek pointed to rhetoric made domestically from those like far-right Czech politician Filip Turek and abroad such as Trump for inflaming political tensions within the country, urging to "not let hatred and violence dictate our politics."
+In 2026, he denounced United States House of Representatives Speaker Mike Johnson as a "complete scumbag" for criticising Congressional attempts to release the Epstein files.